Skip to content

 Why Buy Young Whisky Casks?

-In young whisky the majority of the purchase price is made up of objective costs: the cost of the cask itself, the cost of the spirit that goes into the cask, admin costs of moving and registering your cask, the distillery’s profit and the brokerage fee (£300 a cask from us).
+In young whisky the majority of the purchase price is made up of objective costs: the cost of the cask itself, the cost of the spirit that goes into the cask, admin costs of moving and registering your cask, the distillery’s profit and the brokerage fee (£360 a cask from us).
 This means the price you pay is easier to check and verify to ensure you are not paying over the odds for a cask.

 The value of a cask has historically increased with age, due mostly to a perceived improvement in quality and a reduction in availability (as most casks are used when they are less than 12 years old).
 However, how these factors influence the value and price of a cask are completely subjective and difficult to verify because the whisky cask industry is still opaque.
 It is difficult for the public to find out how the reduction in volume due to the angel’s share affects the value, how much scarcity adds to value, and how tastes and fashions might change amongst other factors.
 These are all factors that can vary, and which can be used to manipulate the price of a cask so that you end up paying more than you should do for your investment.

 If you want to find out more about all aspects of buying casks of whisky and read more about why we only sell young casks please sign up to receive our Whisky Cask Buying Guide.
-The guide is a free, 50-page magazine to help you learn more about buying whisky and whether an investment in whisky casks is the right choice for you.
+The guide is a free PDF to help you learn more about buying whisky and whether an investment in whisky casks is the right choice for you.
+If you want to learn more about buying with Mark Littler then please get in touch.

 Advice You Can Trust